 Harris goes on to complain that Christians’ political opinions are not concerned with the alleviation of suffering.
 Religions, he says separates “morality from the reality of human and animal suffering…” “…This explains why Christians like yourself expend more “moral” energy opposing abortion than fighting genocide.
 It explains why you are more concerned about human embryos than about the lifesaving promise of stem-cell research.
 And it explains why you can preach against condom use in sub-Saharan Africa while millions die from AIDS there each year.”[iii]

 There are some false accusations here along with some over-generalizations.
-But let’s first address this strange notion that one’s political opinions defines one’s moral character.
+But let’s first address this strange notion that one’s political opinions defines ones moral character.
 What is most irrational here is that Harris takes conservative Christian political opinions as the summation of their morality, which is strange ( not to mention uncharitable).
-I have written against this idea often as the “politicization of morality,” which is a common nowadays especially on the cultural left.
+I have written against this idea often as the “politicization of morality,” which is a common idea nowadays, especially on the cultural left.
 The fact that Harris so easily assumes it in this section shows how deeply embedded the idea is in certain corners of English-speaking culture.

 Someone’s moral character is not determined by political opinions they take, but by how they treat people in day-to-day life and what they do and refrain from doing in their personal lives.
 It is easy to have opinions and the political opinions of most people are utterly inconsequential.
 It is easy to have noble-sounding political opinions, because it is easy to have noble-sounding opinions about any topic.
 They have no, or little, impact on moral character, because moral character is determined by what you do, not by what you say.
 The only meaningful impact these opinions have is casting a vote every few years and perhaps, influencing other people to hold the same opinions about those issues.
 If political opinions have any impact on moral character whatsoever, it is very much a secondary concern.

 As for his idea that Christians don’t care about genocide, let’s look at the facts.
 Amnesty International, probably the most well-known NGO which concerns itself with the troubles of third-world countries, was founded by two Christians, Peter Benenson, a Jewish convert to Catholicism, and Eric Baker, a Quaker.
 Samaritan’s Purse is another organization that helps developing countries, and has an explicitly Christian orientation.
 World Vision is a large charity that helps children in developing countries.
 Salvation Army is a well-known Christian charity that is present in 131 countries.
-There are many charities founded and sustained by Christians that focusses on what Harris says Christians don’t care about.
+There are many charities founded and sustained by Christians that focus on what Harris says Christians don’t care about.
 In addition, what has Harris himself done to fight genocide internationally?
 The condemnation of contraceptives does not come from Christians generally but from the Catholic Church based on moral teaching that is based as much on tradition and philosophy as the Bible.

 Harris complains that Christian attitudes toward sex are not aimed at reducing suffering[iv].
 Again, Harris has not attempted to give reasons why happiness should be the end goal of all moral concerns, and so this becomes a vacuous point, rationally speaking.
 He says that the “prudery” of Christians contributes to human suffering.
 But the relevant question is not whether a commitment to abstinence causes suffering, but whether its absence would cause more suffering.
 I have to say it is strange to think that abstinence causes suffering.
 “Discomfort” seems like a more appropriate word.
 Also, regardless of whether Christian attitudes about sex are motivated by philosophical hedonism, it is undoubtedly the case that avoiding sexual impulsivity prevents human suffering.
 Even with the advent of contraceptives and antibiotics, there are still all sorts of risks to sleeping with strangers.
 We know that contraceptives do not eliminate the risk of any STD and that there are STDs ( like HPV, Herpes, Molluscum, and Syphilis) which are not prevented by condoms.
 HPV and Syphillis are serious.
 HPV is a very common, incurable STD and accounts for a large number of cervical cancer occurrences.
 Chlamydia and Gonorrhea are curable STDs in principle, but they are increasingly antibiotic-resistant.
 Apart from the risks of serious disease, when you sleep with someone you invite them into your confidence in a very intimate way.
 It is foolish to sleep with someone you don’t trust deeply and with whom you have not made a public declaration of that trust (i.e. marriage).
 In the absence of that, trouble is more likely to follow.
 Think for example of being accused of rape or sexual harassment.
 That is far more likely, especially in our own culture nowadays, if you sleep with a stranger or someone you’ve just met, where some women think that merely feeling violated or feeling bad about their experience is enough to convince them that they’ve been assaulted in some way.
 Strangely, it doesn’t occur to them that doing the most intimate thing you can do with another person, with a complete stranger who they don’t trust, could be the cause of that feeling of violation.
 If you do not know and trust someone you are more likely to misinterpret their actions, and they yours, especially when you are in this very vulnerable state.
 This is one of the social risks for a man.
 But the risk for a woman is even greater, because they invite a completely strange man into their bedroom, someone who’s motives they have made no attempt to understand and who is physically much stronger than them.
 The likelihood that an unpleasant experience will follow is not low.